AN AUSTIN INSTITUTION

 Driving Economic Development and Prosperity in Austin and Beyond

 At ATI’s 30th anniversary celebration in May, the incubator’s founding executive director, Laura Kilcrease, painted a picture for the audience on how Austin was before the tech boom brought on in part by ATI.
-She described the downtown buildings that composed the skyline in 1989 as “see-through buildings, because a million square feet of empty office space was sitting there unused after the second oil and gas bust” a few years prior.
+She described the downtown buildings that composed the skyline in 1989 as “see-through buildings because a million square feet of empty office space was sitting there unused after the second oil and gas bust” a few years prior.
 That’s when the founding team knew, she goes on to say, “something had to be done to change and diversify the economy not just of Austin, but of Texas”.
 From 1989 to 2006, ATI was the only established technology-based business incubator in Austin.
 As regional research, education assets, and economic development activities evolved and matured, so did ATI and its verticals.
 Surprising its founders, 170 companies applied to ATI’s inaugural cohort, with about 20% of applicants applying from out of state.
-30 years later — ATI has graduated over 300 companies through their program, raised over $1.7 billion, overseen 50+ mergers/acquisitions, and 10 IPOs.
+30 years later — ATI has graduated over 300 companies through its program, raised over $1.7 billion, overseen 50+ mergers/acquisitions, and 10 IPOs.

 A National Model for Technology Incubation

-Since its inception, the Austin Technology Incubator has had a dual purpose: to serve the university as an education and research laboratory for entrepreneurship and technology venturing, and to serve as a regional catalyst for economic development.
+Since its inception, the Austin Technology Incubator has had a dual purpose: to serve the university as an education and research laboratory for entrepreneurship and technology venturing and to serve as a regional catalyst for economic development.
 For more than 30 years, ATI has been central to assisting university and community based entrepreneurs with building successful business teams, supporting technology ventures and facility access to capital, mentoring students across campus, working with the regional business community to strengthen emerging technology sectors, and graduating high growth ventures into the local, state and national economy.
 Throughout, ATI has maintained its reputation as one of the nation’s finest models for technology business incubation.

 A Rising Tide Lifts All Boats